MrXie23/creditcard-generator/README.md

 ## Demo

-The application can be accessed at [your-demo-url-here](https://www.creditscardgenerator.com/).
+The application can be accessed at [Credit card Generator](https://www.creditscardgenerator.com/).

 ## Technology Stack